ResPocket-Cheat-Dev/Fortnite-Terminal/security.md

-# 🎯 Fortnite Terminal Cheat | ResPocket Edition (2026)
+# 🎯 Fortnite Absolute Cheat | ResPocket Edition (2026)

-**Fortnite Terminal Cheat | ResPocket Edition** refers to a class of third‑party tools designed to interact with *Fortnite*'s memory space, often through a command-line or lightweight external interface.
+**Fortnite Absolute Cheat | ResPocket Edition** refers to a class of third‑party tools designed to interact with *Fortnite*'s memory space, often through a command-line or lightweight external interface.
 By relying on external memory reading and writing, these tools provide a wide range of enhancements — from ESP (players, loot, chests, vehicles) to silent aimbot, no recoil, and client‑side skin changers.
 Their external architecture and regular offset updates aim to keep them undetected by Easy Anti‑Cheat (EAC) and BattlEye.
 This analysis examines their architecture, feature implementations, and evasion strategies.

 ---